Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

 - Preheat the oven to 350°F (180°C).
 Grease a donut pan and set it aside for now.

-- In a small bowl whisk together the flour, baking powder, baking soda, spices, and salt until combined.
+- In a small bowl, whisk the flour, baking powder, baking soda, spices, and salt until combined.

-- Add the dry ingredients to the wet ingredients and use a rubber spatula to gently fold them together until all combined.
+- Add the dry ingredients to the wet ingredients and use a rubber spatula to fold them until all are combined gently.
 Don't over-mix the batter.

-- Scoop the batter into the pan with a small spoon or fill a piping bag with a large nozzle, or a Ziploc bag with a corner cut off and pipe the batter into the cavities.
+- Scoop the batter into the pan with a small spoon or fill a piping bag with a large nozzle or a Ziplock bag with a corner cut off and pipe the batter into the cavities.
 Fill the cavities about ¾ of the way.

 - Bake the donuts for around 10 minutes or until puffed and golden brown and the donut bounces back when lightly pressed.